-A compound is an aggregated evaluation condition or trigger, as depicted in Listing 3, that can possibly be declared as a local variable of type event.
-A transition can also be labelled by a transition identifier which is an implicitly declared and valued compound.
+A compound is an aggregated evaluation condition or trigger, as depicted in Listing 6, that can possibly be declared as a local variable of type event.

+A transition can also be labelled by a transition label which is an implicitly declared and valued event or compound.
 That compound occurs iff the transition is selected.
+It can alternatively be defined by an event that occur in that state on the triggering condition of the transition.